-MUS050 Community College Chorale (F, S)

-Open to students, faculty and members of the community who sing.

-MUS020 Brass Ensemble (F, S)

-Open to students, faculty and members of the community who play a brass instrument.

-MUS030 Jazz Ensemble (F, S)

-Open to students, faculty and members of the community who play a jazz instrument.

-MUS040 Woodwind Ensemble (F, S)

-Open to students, faculty and members of the community who play a woodwind instrument.
+MUS050 Open to students Community College Chorale (F, S) , faculty and members of the community who sing.
+1 credit MUS020 Open to students Brass Ensemble (F, S) , faculty and members of the community who play a brass instrument.
+1 credit MUS030 Open to students Jazz Ensemble (F, S) , faculty and members of the community who play a jazz instrument.
+1 credit MUS040 Open to students Woodwind Ensemble (F, S) , faculty and members of the community who play a woodwind instrument.
+1 credit